nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-09-17-first-day-at-aggreko/index.md

 ---
 title: First day at Aggreko
-description: "Join me on my first day at Aggreko, where I dive into deploying SharePoint and experience their impressive efficiency.
-Discover my journey and insights!"
+description: Join me on my first day at Aggreko, where I dive into deploying SharePoint and experience their impressive efficiency.
+Discover my journey and insights!
 date: 2007-09-17
 creator: Martin Hinshelwood
 id: "310"